StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 # Region Instances
 ## Introduction
-Realm stores application data in `RegionInstances`.
-Each region instance is associated with a particular `Memory`.
-The data stored in this memory can only be moved by means of a copy operation.
+Realm stores application data in `RegionInstances`, which are associated with a particular `Memory`.
+Any data migration involves a copy operation.

 ## Instance Layouts
-Realm offers a public interface such as `create_instance` to create instance objects.
+Realm provides a public API, `create_instance`, for creating instance objects.
+This call returns an event handle, which can be used as a precondition for any subsequent Realm operations.
+Additionally, the `block_size` arguments allows users to specify the instance layout;
-A `create_instance` call returns an event handle which can be used as a precondition for any subsequent Realm operation.
-A `block_size` argument allows to specify an instance layout which can be 0 for structure of arrays `SOA`, 1 for arrays of structures `AOS` and 2 for hybrid layouts.
+this can be set to 0 for a Structure of Arrays (SOA) layout, 1 for Array of Structures (AOS) layout, or 2 for a hybrid layout.

-At line 79 we create a region instance with `AOS` (physicall layout) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
-The layouts are referrenced by the `FieldID` and supplied to an instance interface as part of the `field_sizes` map (line 74).
+At line 79 we create a region instance with `AOS` as the physical layout.
+This region encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
+The `FieldID` of these layouts are supplied to an instance interface through the `field_sizes` map (line 74).

-The `AOS` defines that all fields of an element `i` for `InstanceLogicalLayout1` will be stored  before the fields of an element `i+1`.
-On the contrary, `SOA`defines that fields `x` of all elements of `InstanceLogicalLayout1` are stored consecutively before the fields `y`.
+The `AOS` layout defines that the fields of an element `i` for `InstanceLogicalLayout1` should be stored before those of elememt `i+1`.
+On the other hand, `SOA` (Structure of Arrays) defines that the fields `x` for all elements of `InstanceLayout1` are stored consecutively before the fields `y`.

 ```c++
   class REALM_PUBLIC_API RegionInstance {